mfruzan/CoreDetector/README.md

 ```bash
 ./pipeline_Minimap.sh  genomes.txt  /output/folder 20  16
 ```
-First arguments points to the file that was created in previous
+* First argument is the list of genomes in a text file which points to the FASTA sequences.
+See example/genome.txt

-Second argument is the path to the folder that all output files will be generated inside.
-If this folder does not exist it will be created.
+* Second argument is a string to create a new output folder or the path to an existing folder.
+	> Note: If this folder in the path does not exist it will be created.

-Third argument referes to divergance level and can be a number from 1-40.
+* Third argument is an integer for the expected genome divergence level and can be any number between 1 and 40.

-Fourth argument is number of cores/CPUs(default is 4).
-The first three arguments are required.
+* Fourth argument (optional) is the number of cores/CPUs (default is 4).

-To change GSAlign arguments just edit pipeline.sh file and save it.
+	> Note the first three arguments are required.

+For the GSAlign pipeline the following GSAlign arguments can be edited and saved in a unix text editor.
+You can change:

-You can change -t (number of threads) -alen (minimum alignment length) -idy (minimum identity between query and subject) -ind (maximum indel length).
+> -t (number of threads)
+> -alen (minimum alignment length)
+> -idy (minimum identity between query and subject)
+> -ind (maximum indel length)